Escape costs senator US$12,000

 In his bid to flee arrest and prosecution, Joseph was said by investigators to have paid US$12,000 to get to Jamaica by boat last December.
 He was accompanied by his wife and their two children when he successfully made the trip here, and regularly paid community folk in Warminster village, near Alumina Partners, in the constituency of St Elizabeth South Eastern, to keep his identity away from the radar of snoopers, telling them often that he wanted to “find a better life here”, information reaching the Sunday Observer suggested.

-When he was held by police, acting on a tip, Joseph was said to have also offered $2 million to law enforcers as a bride.
+When he was held by police, acting on a tip, Joseph was said to have also offered $2 million to law enforcers as a bribe.

 According to Sunday Observer sources, the former lawmaker begged police officers not to allow him to be deported, claiming that he “would be killed” if he were to be returned to his homeland.